Eryadu/Java_feb_2025/src/studyMaterial/Collection/md/List/arrayList.md

 ## refer this link https://www.programiz.com/java-programming/set

+## Array vs ArrayList

+Size        Array have a fixed size, which must be specified      Dynamically resizable, allowing flexible size adjustment
+            during declaration.                                   during runtime.

+DataType    Support primitive datatype as wel as objects          Doesn't support primitive, stores only objects

+Element     Allow direct access to elements using                 Elements can be accessed using methods like get(index) Access      index notation

+Built-in    Don't have built-in methods for                       Built-in methods for adding, removing, and manipulating Method      manipulation or resizing                              elements

+Automatic   Doesn't support                                       Automatically resize itself when the number of elements, resizing                                                          exceeds its capacity.

 ## ArrayList is one of Java's most commonly used collection classes, or it is a data Structure, providing a resizable
    array implementation of the List interface.
 ##  ArrayList is the most widely used implementation of the List interface.
 Some of the salient features of an ArrayList are:
    1. Elements are stored in the order of insertion.
    2. It allows the storage of duplicate elements.
    3. ArrayList also supports null elements.
+   4. Heterogeneous objects are allowed [except TreeMap and TreeSet, everywhere heterogeneous objects are allowed in collections]
+   5. ArrayList is introduced in java 1.2.

-1. Key Features
+1.Key Features

 ✔ Dynamic resizing   - Grows automatically when full
 ✔ Fast random access - O(1) time for get(index) and set(index)